mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. In order to become a Volunteer, a person must—
 	1. have resided in the space for at least 14 days in total, and
 	1. understand and accept the Constitution and the Collective Agreements.
-1. A person becomes a Volunteer based on a successful outcome from an Application Procedure in which only Members and Volunteers should participate.
+1. A person becomes a Volunteer based on a successful outcome from an Evaluation Procedure in which only Members and Volunteers can vote.
 1. A person ceases to be a Volunteer—
 	1. 3 months after becoming a Volunteer,
 	1. if they become a Member,